The mixed phase quark core in massive hybrid stars

 \subsection{Quark matter phase}

-To describe the quark matter, we chose to utilize the SU(3) NJL model, which incorporates three flavors of quarks $uds$.
-The Lagrangian density of the NJL model is give by
+To describe the quark matter, we chose the SU(3) NJL model, which incorporates three flavors of quarks $u$, $d$ and $s$.
+The Lagrangian density of the NJL model is given by

 where $q$ refers to the quark field, which contains three flavors ($N_f=3$) and three colors ($N_c=3$).
 The current quark mass matrix is given by $m^{0}=\text{diag} \left(m_{u}^{0},m_{d}^{0},m_{s}^{0}\right)$.
 In this study, we take into account chirally symmetric four-quark interaction characterized by the coupling constant ${G_S}$, Kobayashi--Maskawa--'t Hooft (KMT) six-quark interaction represented by the coupling constant ${K}$, and repulsive vector interaction governed by the coupling constant ${G_V}$.
-The inclusion of the vector coupling is essential in describing massive stars, as shown in Refs.~\cite{Yasutake2014,Masuda2013,Chu2015,Pereiar2016,Liu2023}.
-In our current study, we adopt the parameters provided in Ref.~\cite{Rehberg1996}, $m_{u}^{0}=m_{d}^{0}=5.5\ \text{MeV}$, $m_{s}^{0}=140.7\ \text{MeV}$, $\Lambda =602.3\ \text{MeV}$, ${G_S}\Lambda^{2}=1.835$, and $K\Lambda ^{5}=12.36$.
-The vector coupling ${G_V}$ is treated as a free parameter in our analysis, following the approach adopted in Refs.~\cite{Yasutake2014,Pereiar2016}.
-This is because there is currently no well-constrained value for ${G_V}$ at finite density.
+The inclusion of the vector coupling is essential in describing massive stars, as shown in Refs.~\cite{Yasutake2014,Masuda2013,Chu2015,Klahn2015,Pereiar2016,Liu2023,Alaverdyan2022}.
+In this study, we adopt the parameters provided in Ref.~\cite{Rehberg1996,Ruester2005}, $m_{u}^{0}=m_{d}^{0}=5.5\ \text{MeV}$, $m_{s}^{0}=140.7\ \text{MeV}$, $\Lambda =602.3\ \text{MeV}$, ${G_S}\Lambda^{2}=1.835$, and $K\Lambda ^{5}=12.36$.
+These parameters are fitted to the pseudoscalar meson octet in vacuum.
+In a recent study, Gholami et al.~\cite{Gholami2024b} generalized an idea based on the requirement of renormalization-group (RG) consistency to expand the scope of the cutoff $\Lambda$.
+Through this approach, we can examine the effect of the scalar coupling.
+In this study, we introduce $\lambda=\frac{\Lambda^{'}}{\Lambda}$, where $\Lambda^{'}$ is larger cutoff with RG consistency .
+The new scalar coupling then becomes $G_S^{'}=\frac{1}{\lambda^2}G_S$.
+The vector coupling ${G_V}$ is treated as a free parameter in our analysis, following the approach adopted in Refs.~\cite{Yasutake2014,Pereiar2016,Wu2018,Wu2019}, because there is no well-constrained value for only ${G_V}$ at finite density currently.